Greg Morrow (politician)

-Greg Morrow is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Greg Morrow (born May 25, 1981) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Guysborough-Tracadie as a member of the Progressive Conservative Association of Nova Scotia.

 On August 31, 2021, Morrow was made Minister of Agriculture.

 Prior to his election to the legislature, Morrow was a radio journalist and news director for CIGO-FM in Port Hawkesbury.